 Botanical Name: Phoenix roebelenii

-Pygmy Date Palm is a dwarf plant reaching up to 6 ft tall after several years.
+Pygmy Date Palm is a dwarf plant reaching several feet tall after several years.
 Give it some space, though.
 This slow-growing palm will spread to about 4 ft wide.

 Its long, arching fronds feature slender, delicate-looking leaflets.
 Unlike other date palms, this one has soft leaflets giving it a feathery, elegant look.